movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Concurrent operations can claim the next generation's space before that retry.
 Large namespace reservations may therefore fail under transient pressure.

+Delayed references use separate metadata and data indexes keyed by extent and complete ownership identity.
+Work queues keep adds and conversions before drops, including after a data delta changes sign; cancellation removes both index and queue entries.
+Coalescing rekeys the enlarged allocation reference.
-Delayed references merge by extent and ownership.
-Only the final drop pins an extent; for data it also removes its checksum range, preserving neighbors.
+Only the final drop pins an
+extent; for data it also removes its checksum range, preserving neighbors.
 Hard links change inode references, not data ownership `(root, inode, file-base)`.